STUDENT AMERICAN OSTEOPATHIC ACADEMY OF ORTHOPEDICS

 By providing these schools with support and education from the Academy, Osteopaths will continue to succeed in the specialty of Orthopedics.

-This would not be possible without support of The Academy’s President, Dr. Edward Armbruster, DO.
+This would not be possible without support of The Academy’s President, Dr. Sean McMillan, DO.

 SAOAO Mission